mhu10/SMK_RNAseq/README.md

 git clone https://github.com/mhu10/SMK_RNAseq path/to/workdir
 ```

-## Modify filenames of your raw fastq files
+## Modify filenames of your raw fastq files as needed
 The format of your pair-end fastq files must be

 prefix_R1.fastq.gz

 prefix_R2.fastq.gz

-## Edit config file and workfileas needed
+## Edit config file and Snakefile file as needed

 ./SMK_RNAseq/config/'config.yaml